stancld/zonelens/LESSONS_LEARNT.md

 ## Define Code Generation Guidelines Upfront
 To get maintainable, consistent output from an LLM, you need to explicitly specify your expectations.
 This includes formatting, naming conventions, structure, and comment style.

+## Explore AI Agents with Desktop/Browser Interaction Capabilities
+*   **Context:** Developing web GUIs and applications often involves repetitive manual checks like inspecting network logs, verifying DOM elements, or copying error messages from browser consoles back to the AI.
+*   **Hypothesis/Untapped Potential:** While not extensively used in the current project, there appears to be significant potential in AI agents that can directly interact with the desktop environment (e.g., open developer tools, read console output, inspect network requests).
+Such capabilities could drastically reduce manual effort and speed up the development cycle, allowing the developer to focus on higher-level problem-solving.
+This is a promising area for future workflow enhancements.

 ### Recommendations:

 - Establish coding standards in a shared document (e.g., docs/code_guidelines.md).